jvcaloen/jvcaloen/README.md

 - 👋 Hi, I’m @jvcaloen
 - 👀 I’m interested in pretty much anything.
 I like tech, but also creativity in design, music and intelligent or interesting solutions.
-- 🌱 I’m currently learning 3D design, robotics, happiness
+- 🌱 I’m currently learning happiness and entrepreneurship
 - 💞️ I’m looking to collaborate on positive innovative projects
 - 📫 jean.vancaloen[theAtSymbol]gmail.com